-If the sensor requires either a "Zero" or "Span" adjustment, there are three methods that can be used:
+If the sensor requires either a "Zero" or "Span" adjustment, there are two methods that can be used:

-- 1) By using the "Premier Configuration Unit"

-When used in conjunction with dedicated PC software, this device uses the data communication pins on the sensor to provide a means of calibration. - 2) By using the data communications pins and software written in accordance with the protocol supplied by Dynament. - 3) By using the "Manual Calibration".
-"Zero" and "Span" operations can be performed by momentarily connecting the data communication pins to the negative supply pin.
-Refer to data sheet TDS0064 for full instructions.
-The "Manual Calibration" option must be specified when the sensors are ordered.
+- By using the "Premier Configuration Unit" When used in conjunction with dedicated PC software, this device uses the data communication pins on the sensor to provide a means of calibration. - 2) By using the data communications pins and software written in accordance with the protocol supplied by Dynament.

-Gas calibration is best carried out at 50% of the measuring range.
+Gas calibration is best carried out at 50% of the range.
 Other calibration levels, between 10% and 100% of the range can be used but may affect the accuracy of the readings.

-If the calibration gas level is entered incorrectly, there will be an error in the calibration.
+If the calibration gas level is entered incorrectly for any range, there will be an error in the calibration.
 It is the user's responsibility to ensure that the calibration procedure is correctly applied.
 Checks on the correct calibration gas level that are used during span operations should be implemented within the calibration routine of the host gas detector's firmware.